📋 Schema Markup for AI Overviews: Research-Backed Implementation

 “Structured data is useful for sharing information about your content in a machine-readable way that our systems consider and makes pages eligible for certain search features and rich results.
 If you’re using structured data, be sure to follow our guidelines.”

 Notice the careful language: “consider” and “eligible for”—not “guarantee.”
-This aligns with the September 2025 experimental results showing schema as a significant factor but not the only one.
+This aligns with the September 2025 experimental results showing schema as a significant factor but not the only one in schema markup for AI Overviews.

 Future-Proofing with Schema Markup